thirdweb-dev/go-sdk/docs/marketplace_encoder.md

 }

-// Transaction data required for this request tx, err := marketplace.Encoder.CreateListing(signerAddress, listing)
+// Transaction data required for this request tx, err := marketplace.Encoder.CreateListing(context.Background(), signerAddress, listing)

 // Now you can get transaction data as needed fmt.Println(tx.Data()) // Ex: get the data field or the nonce field (others are available)